badbatch/repodog/configs/jest-config/README.md

 `DEBUG` = `'true' || 'false'`

-Changes `testMatch` to cover all test files and disables the Jest timeout (if you are requiring the `@repodog/jest-config/setup.mjs` within your setup file).
+Changes `testMatch` to cover all test files and disables the Jest timeout.
 These are useful to set when debugging a file in IDE.
 Default `'false'`.

 `JS_ENV` = `'web' || 'node'`